Position: Assistant Professor of Biochemistry

 Salary: The Assistant Professor (Academic Year) classification salary is $5,405 to $11,994 per month (12 monthly payments per academic year).
 The anticipated salary for this position is between $7,000 and $7,800 per month (12 monthly payments per academic year) depending on prior experience.
 Salary offered is commensurate with qualifications and experience.

 Application Deadline: Review of applications to begin October 31, 2023.
 Position is open until filled (or recruitment canceled)

 Department of Chemistry and Biochemistry

-- Ph.D. in Biochemistry or a related field
+- Ph.D. and postdoctoral experience in Biochemistry or a related field

 - A record of research productivity commensurate with experience